-- A. Those staff members, and any third party service providers, who have been delegated authority to conduct City business under this Investment Policy shall be required to act in accordance with the provisions of the "Prudent Person Rule", as is defined on page 1 herein, as well as in the compliance with the City's Ethics Policy as recited in the City of Orlando's Ethics Manual. - B. Each employee, authorized to conduct investment activities for the City, is deemed by the City Council, through adoption of this Investment Policy and any amendment hereto, to be performing within the course and scope of his or her employment.
+- A. Those staff members, and any third-party service providers, who have been delegated authority to conduct City business under this Investment Policy shall be required to act in accordance with the provisions of the "Prudent Person Rule", as is defined on page 1 herein, as well as in the compliance with the City's Ethics Policy as recited in the City of Orlando's Ethics Manual. - B. Investment Decisions